 The requirements for being a Connecticut registered agent include being at least 18 years old, having a physical address in the state, and being available during normal business hours.

-Note that the registered agent will receive an email where they must agree to be the LLC’s agent.
+Note that the registered agent will receive an email in which they must agree to be the LLC’s agent.
 A link in the email must be clicked within 48 hours; otherwise, the LLC filing will be rejected.

 Step 3: File the Connecticut Certificate of Organization